DBereznak/aircraft-api/README.md

 # aircraft-api
-API to retrieve asircraft from a database
+API to retrieve aircraft from a database